Have questions about how to make a plan to vote?

 If you experience any issues while voting in-person, including intimidation or other barriers to the ballot box, call or text the 866-OUR-VOTE (866-687-8683) hotline to connect with a trained, non-partisan Election Protection volunteer.

 Many states require identification in order to cast a ballot.
 Some require government-issued photo ID.
 Others give you options to use different types of ID, including the ability to sign a form if you don’t have an ID.
 Check the rules for your state and specific kinds of ID you can use at VoteRiders.

 If you show up to your polling place without your ID and your state requires one, or if the poll workers won’t accept your ID, ask if you can vote with a “provisional ballot.”
 That means you can vote, but your ballot will be kept separate and will not be counted unless you can confirm your identity.
 You will have a certain number of days to provide your elections office with an acceptable ID, so make sure you get instructions on how and when to do that.

 If you have any questions about what ID to take to the polls or need help in obtaining an acceptable ID to vote, you can call or text VoteRiders at 844-338-8743 or you can chat with them through their chatbot HERE.

-If you are in a state that does not require ID, and anyone challenges your right to vote without an ID, call or text 866-OUR-VOTE to connect with a trained Election Protection volunteer
+If anyone challenges your right to vote call or text 866-OUR-VOTE to connect with a trained Election Protection volunteer.

 What do I do if something goes wrong?